PopkenDev/PopkenDev/README.md

 Hi guys! 🙋‍♂️

 I am Herman from The Netherlands.
 I am a "self-proclaimed" full-stack (MERN) developer.
-I own my own marketing agency and I work a full-time job as a froklift=operator (hope I can scrap that of my job-list soon😄)
+I own my own marketing agency and I work a full-time job as a froklift-operator (hope I can scrap that of my job-list soon😄)

 My stack is:

-⭐  React/Next.js
+⭐  React/Next.js <br/>
-⭐  Node.js
+⭐  Node.js  <br/>
-⭐  Express.js
+⭐  Express.js <br/>
 ⭐  MongoDB

 If you have any questions regarding programming or other stuff, do not hestitate to PM me!🙏